It’s an audacious goal: protect 40 million girls across 40 developing countries against the human papillomavirus (HPV) by 2020.

 Each year, about 493,000 women develop cervical cancer, and new estimates suggest as many as 311,000 women die from the disease.
 However, unlike many other cancers, cervical cancer is preventable by vaccination.
 Reaching millions of girls with the HPV vaccine can help ensure that the next generation of women and mothers don’t die needlessly.

-In countries from Afghanistan to Zambia, access to “screen-and-treat” services for women are an important part of a comprehensive approach that can prevent a large number of cervical cancer deaths.
+In countries from Botswana to Zambia, access to “screen-and-treat” services for women are an important part of a comprehensive approach that can prevent a large number of cervical cancer deaths.
 Such services use visual inspection of the cervix after application of acetic acid, coupled with immediate treatment in what is known as the single visit approach.
 Unfortunately, there remains a major global equity gap in access to these preventive services.
 Nearly 90 percent of deaths from cervical cancer occur in the developing world, where close to 80 percent of the women lack access to these lifesaving, preventive interventions.

 For the last 25 years, Jhpiego has worked to close this gap and save lives.
 Since 2009 alone, Jhpiego has provided technical assistance to 23 countries to establish and scale up cervical cancer prevention and treatment programs, benefiting countless women and families.